MrValmeeki/Cosmic-Canvas/README.md

 ## Cosmic Canvas
-Cosmic Canvas is an interactive 2D gravity simulator where you can create, destroy, and manipulate your own planetary systems.
-Watch as planets merge and evolve into massive stars and black holes, or load pre-built scenarios like a realistic Solar System, a chaotic binary star system, and more.
+Cosmic Canvas is an interactive 2D N-body gravity simulator built with Python and Pygame.
+Create, control, and observe the fascinating dynamics of celestial bodies in your own pocket universe.
 ## Features
 Interactive Sandbox: Create planets with a simple click, or take direct control by selecting, dragging, and throwing celestial bodies to alter their orbits.